Happy new year with an exciting year ahead

 - SMSFs could own Kidman Station

-- Small-scale investors offered slice of Kidman Station
+- Small-scale investors offered a slice of Kidman Station

 - SMSFs urged to pitch in to buy Kidman